facebookresearch/TPRNN/README.md

 # Target Propagation for Recurrent Neural Networks (TPRNN)

-This is a self contained software accompanying the paper titled: Training Language Models using Target-Propagation: link available shortly.
+This is a self contained software accompanying the paper titled: Training Language Models using Target-Propagation, available at https://arxiv.org/abs/1702.04770.
 The code allows you to reproduce our results on two language modeling datasets, Penntree Bank and Text8, using various training methods.